e-farias/orthanc-setup-samples/docker/download-service/README.md

 - `"JobsHistorySize"` defines the number of jobs in the history (they are used to retrieve the archive url) -> it is set to 100 in this demo

-# TODO
+# Improvements (TODO)

 - Right now, when clicking the download button in the OsimisViewer, the "download page" opens in the same browser tab -> we should provide an option in the viewer to open this link in a new window
 - make the download page look good !
 - handle errors in the download page !
-- cleanup the `downloadJobs` map in the flask server
-- move the flask server inside the python plugin to have a self-contained solution (that probably requires a few extra hours of work)
+- move the flask server inside the python plugin to have a self-contained solution